 He gets this puzzled look on his face and asks me again."Yeah, but are you my REAL mom?"

 What could I do here.
 He is a smart boy and has always fingered out the difference between her and me in his own way that makes sense to him.
 By this point in our conversation, I'm getting a bit frustrated that this feels so complicated.
 I guess what frustrates me is that I don't feel I can answer the question with a simple yes or no because in so many ways I feel like his REAL mom.
 So I say again, just like before, "You weren't in my tummy and I didn't give birth to you, but you have two moms... isn't that wonderful?!
-You are so lucky!"
+You are

 Maybe the look on his face was just him being sick of my super cheesey tone but I interpret it as the wheels in his head turning and I know that he will have this jumbled mess of titles all figured out in no time.